 Plastic waste makes its way from our homes and workplaces to landfills and bodies of water, resulting in plastic contamination.
 There is an immediate need to correctly dispose of such plastic waste and to reduce its widespread usage in the interests of health and the environment.
-Here we have provided both long and short speech on plastic pollution for students of class 5 to 12 along with 10 lines for a speech on plastic for students of class 1 to 4.
+Here we have provided both long and short speeches on plastic pollution for students of Class 5 to 12 along with 10 lines for a speech on plastic for students of Class 1 to 4.

 Long Speech on Pollution by Plastic Bags

 Today, I am here to deliver a speech on plastic pollution.
 Plastic has very seriously impacted the health and life of human beings in the last decade.
 Several events have drawn the attention of the whole world and placed a question mark on the use of plastic in everyday life.